The Essential Greeks – Complete

 Enjoyable for all levels of Classics knowledge and complete with additional materials, The Essential Greeks Course will give you a concrete foundation and overview of the essential Greeks from Homer to Aristotle.

-If you enroll in the course today, you can get $100 OFF the regular price and begin for only $79.
+EARLY BIRD SPECIAL: If you enroll in the course today, you can get $100 OFF the regular price and begin for only $99.
 That includes all the core content, supplemental materials, live webinars, Q&A session as well as the Essential Greeks E-book.